 Our program is literally soup to nuts.
 From wine appreciation night during orientation and a Ramadan Iftar to the spring Protocol & Etiquette Dinner, every step is taken to prepare our students for the demands of professional international life.
 They learn about unique foreign customs, the ins and outs of protocol, and how to effectively work a diplomatic reception.

 Our students work hard and play hard.
 From white water rafting, picnics, costume parties, university and intramural sports (we are the “Diplocats”), music and the arts, they take full advantage of everything that the region has to offer.
 The atmosphere and ambience is very much familial and inclusive.

-This anxiety producing rite of passage ensures our students have been properly prepared for a professional career in international affairs.
+This anxiety producing rite of passage ensures our graduates are properly prepared for a professional career in international affairs.
 Day-long written exams and an intense oral cross-examination with each student facing 3-4 professors test a student’s mettle.
 The experience also builds confidence.
 Many graduates report that after comps, job interviews are a breeze.

 Graduation – Spindletop Mansion

 What is unique here is everyone truly knows everyone.
 Our students depart with a network of colleagues that spreads across the breadth of international affairs.
 These are not simple acquaintances, but close friends who worked intensely together toward a common goal.
 The relationships forged in this intimate environment stand the test of time.